Leo70kg/engine/README.md

 gprof openarena.x86_64 gmon.out > report.txt
 ```
 ## bugs
+* have small issues with \minimize when use vulkan renderer.
 * E_AddRefEntityToScene passed a refEntity which has an origin with a NaN component
 * Unpure client detected.
 Invalid .PK3 files referenced!